fmaussion/global_glacier_volume_paper/README.md

 18. `M22-F19 volume difference as reported (%)`: same as columns 16 and 17 but as reported in M22, Table 1.

 Note that for RGI Region 19 we use the values as reported by M22 without any correction.
 The original M22 dataset does not provide thickness values for much of the glaciated area in this region (they rely on BedMachine v.1; Morlighem et al., 2019).
 Furthermore, they report a coverage of 100% which makes the regional upscaling obsolete.

+## Data folder

+Files used as input to our calculations or for the figures.

+- `.csv` files: table data from the original studies.
+If you use these data, please refer to the original studies: Millan et al., 2022; Farinotti et al., 2019; Radić et al., 2014; Grinsted, 2013; Huss and Farinotti, 2012; Marzeion et al., 2012; Radić and Hock, 2010; Raper and Braithwaite 2005; Dyurgerov and Meier, 2005; Ohmura, 2004; Meier and Bahr, 1996.
+- `f19_icevol_pergla.hdf`: glacier per glacier volume from the F19 dataset
+- `rgi6_stats.h5`: glacier attributes from the RGI6.0 dataset (RGI Consortium, 2017)
+- `shapes`: shapefiles used for Figure 1 (maps of Greenland and Antarctica).
+See [fig1_maps.ipynb](code/fig1_maps.ipynb) for references and links.

 ## References